 - Bachelor’s degree or equivalent

-Email a cover letter, resume, and salary history to email@example.com.
-No telephone calls, please.
+Email your cover letter, resume, and at least 1 writing sample to email@example.com.

 TheatreWorks is an equal opportunity employer and committed to a diverse workforce.